The Practice

 Philosophy

-NorthBreak works with solo entrepreneurs, small business owners, and tech founders building without institutional support.
-I understand founders not because of industry alignment, but because I recognize their work as a creative act—one that requires living with uncertainty long enough to know what must continue, what must change, and what must end.
+NorthBreak works with solo entrepreneurs, small business owners, and tech founders building with minimal institutional support.
+I understand tech founders not because of industry alignment, but because I recognize their work as a creative act—one that requires living with uncertainty long enough to discern what must continue, what must change, and what must end.

-NorthBreak Advisors is based in Columbia, Pennsylvania, working with founders, entrepreneurs, and operators across the United States.
+NorthBreak Advisors is an independent strategic advisory practice based in Columbia, Pennsylvania, working with founders, entrepreneurs, and operators across the United States.